Code4SierraLeone/SolveCholera-Web/client/README.md

 Where [JIRA ref](https://confluence.atlassian.com/display/FISHEYE/Using+smart+commits) is at least Issue code eg. ```LBSD-13```.

-For trivial changes you can ommit JIRA ref or Description or both: ```Fix typo in Solve-Chorela.translate docs.```
+For trivial changes you can ommit JIRA ref or Description or both: ```Fix typo in Solve-Cholera.translate docs.```

 ### CI